volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ### 2. Download and install the plugin

+- This process takes a few minutes on a Pi4 and much longer on a Pi0.
-- Type the following commands to download and install plugin:
+- Type the following commands to download and compile the depencies and install the plugin:

-**When you run the `volumio plugin install` command and it tells you the plugin has been successfully installed, you will need to press `Ctrl + C` to finish the process.**
+**When you run the `volumio plugin install` command and it will output finalizing installation.   you will need to press `Ctrl + C` to finish the process.**

 ```
 wget https://github.com/supercrab/volumio-plugins/raw/master/plugins/miscellanea/mpd_oled/mpd_oled.zip